Bombardier Innovia APM 300R C801B: Train formation

+Note: It is noted that while there was a change in manufacturer, the construction of the vehicle remained the same and in the same factory.

 Pre-operational history

 The first two train cars, designated 133 & 134, were lifted down from the depot to be sent back to the manufacturing plant in China for modification works.
 The Land Transport Authority later confirms that the two trains were prototypes used to undertake rigorous testing on the BPLRT network to anticipate potential issues under local operating conditions.